bursonic/driveMalta/Cars/Accidents.md

 ###4653 - CARS13.22

-For which TWO should you use hazard-warning lights?
+For which two should you use hazard-warning lights?

 1. **When you have broken down**
 2. **When you slow down quickly because of a hazard ahead**